Node Configuration

 Recommendations for configuring your node and contributing to the mesh.

-Below are configuration recommendations for optimizing your Meshtastic nodes.
+Below are configuration recommendations for optimizing your Meshtastic nodes for getting on the Florida Mesh Map & Florida Mesh Telemetry.

-If you would like to connect your nodes to the MQTT broker and provide telemetry to the Florida Mesh Map, you will need to configure the following settings:
+If you would like to connect your nodes to the MQTT broker and provide telemetry to both the Florida Mesh Map & Florida Mesh Telemetry, you will need to configure the following settings:

 Radio Configuration